sveetch/py-website-capture/README.rst

     is used, this is not recommanded since each driver has its own size which is often odd.
 If needed you can add default size with value ``[0, 0]``. filename
-    Optional filename.
+    Optional filename to be used as base filepath for resulting files from task.
+Then each task will suffix this base filepath with its extension(s).

     When undefined, default behavior is to use the filename format from interface class that commonly contains size, page name and interface name.
 Filename can be formatted with some pattern according to page configuration.
-Like ``{name}``, ``{size}``, ``{url}``.
+Like ``{name}``, ``{size}``, ``{url}``. tasks
+    A list of tasks to perform for this page.
+Available tasks are:

+    * ``screenshot``: will create an image file of page screenshot;
+    * ``report`` will create a JSON file to report captured logs from page;

 Issues
 ******